vitessio/website/content/en/docs/15.0/reference/vtadmin/running_in_vtop.md

 The VTAdmin configuration section lives at the same level as the `vtctld` configuration in the cluster specification.

-The following options are available for configuring VTAdmin -
+The following options are available for configuring VTAdmin:

 - `RBAC` is a secret source.
 It is the role-based access control rules to use for VTAdmin API.
 More information on role-based access control can be found [here](../role-based-access-control).
 - `Cells` is a list of strings.
 It is the cells where VTAdmin must be deployed.
 Defaults to deploying instances of VTAdmin in all cells.